 In this sermon we're going to be moving in this direction so we can begin to see how his influence—we've already seen how it comes—now we're going to begin to see the direction that it is going to come.
 He gives disinformation and he stirs up our spirit.
 I've already told you that he does this by influencing us toward satisfaction of the self.

 Here is what is so perverse about this: it is not evil for one to take care of himself.
 What is evil is to put the satisfaction of the self before, or preceding, or greater, or more important than God or others.
-We are to serve God (the great commandment) before all else and the second is like unto it—we are on an equal par with others physically.
+We are to serve God (the great commandment) before all else and the second is like unto it—we are on par with others physically.
 Nowhere are we given the right or privilege (if I can put it that way) by God to make ourselves greater than, more important than, God or other human beings.

 You can begin to see very clearly the direction Satan is going to move us toward—to where the satisfaction of the self becomes more important to us than conforming to what God said was the limit of our authority.
 Another way of putting it would be toward the satisfaction or putting ourselves as greater or more important than righteousness or truth.